brandonwilbert8/tweetapp-be/README.md

     * This branch is up to date with branch **master**
 * without_kafka
     * identical to branch docker_latest, just without kafka, for cloud deployment
+* testing
+    * modified @id for both tweet and reply objects
+    * adjustments on controller, service, and repository

 ## Local Port details